griga23/shoe-store/lab2.md

 ## Flink Joins

 ### Understand Joins in Flink
+Flink SQL supports complex and flexible join operations over dynamic tables.
+There are a number of different types of joins to account for the wide variety of semantics that queries may require.
+By default, the order of joins is not optimized.
+Tables are joined in the order in which they are specified in the FROM clause.

+Let's first look at our data records and their timestamps.

-Show all customer records for one customer
+Find all customer records for one customer and display timestamps when events were ingested in the shoe_customers Kafka topic
 ```
 SELECT id,$rowtime
 FROM shoe_customers
 WHERE id = 'b523f7f3-0338-4f1f-a951-a387beeb8b6a';
 ```

-Show all orders for one customer
+Find all orders for one customer and display timestamps when events were ingested in the shoe_orders Kafka topic
 ```
 SELECT order_id, customer_id, $rowtime
 FROM shoe_orders
 WHERE customer_id = 'b523f7f3-0338-4f1f-a951-a387beeb8b6a';
 ```

+Now, we can look at different types of joins available

-Join orders with non-keyd customer records (Regular Join)
+Join orders with non-keyed customer records (Regular Join)
 ```
 SELECT order_id, customer_id, shoe_orders.`$rowtime`, first_name, last_name
 FROM shoe_orders